 This humbling experience will surely make the Lions a force to be reckoned with in future competitions.

-Let’s hope that the next inter-school cheer dance competition will be more exciting and vibrant as ever.
+Let’s hope that the next inter-school cheer dance competition will be more exciting and vibrant.

 Go Lions!
 Let them hear you roar!